You're logged in as |

 Honors:

-In order to be considered a candidate for honors, students will be expected to maintain an outstanding record, with no "C's" in concentration courses and with a minimum of an "A-" average in concentration courses.
-In addition, students should take at least one semester, and are strongly encouraged to take 2 semesters, of reading and research with a CCMB faculty member or approved advisor.
-Students must submit to a public defense of their theses to be open to the CCMB community.
+In order to be considered a candidate for honors, students will be expected to maintain an outstanding record.
+Students must have a majority of either As or S with distinction grades in concentration courses.
+In addition, students should take at least one semester, and are strongly encouraged to take 2 semesters semesters, of reading and research with a CCMB faculty member or approved advisor.
+In addition, students should take at least one semester, and are strongly encouraged to take 2 semesters of reading and research with a CCMB faculty member or approved advisor.

 Standard program for the Sc.B. degree